Design and 3D Printing for Classic Cars & Motorcycles

 PrintSolid design and manufacture bespoke parts for classic car restorers and clubs, bringing no longer available parts back to the market.
 We design new and updated products to retrofit to older vehicles in response to demand from clubs and classic car associations and individual car owners.

-We run multiple, large-format printers with varying nozzle allowing us to ensure the most efficient printer configuration, be it for speed, quality, strength or all of the above.
+We run multiple, large-format printers allowing us to ensure the most efficient printer configuration, be it for speed, quality, strength or all of the above.